amarmeddahi/camera-tracking/README.md

 ## Closed splines: advantages and disadvantages

-The modeling of an approximating or interpolating curve by a single polynomial presents many disadvantages for our dolly.
-In the case where the degree of the curve is high we end up with very few shape effects, which makes the dolly monotomous.
-Also, we also want to have local control of the control points of the trajectory.
-This is not possible with this type of model.
-The oscillations that these polynomials can cause can make the unstable.
+The modeling of an approximating or interpolating curve by a single polynomial presents many disadvantages for our camera movement.
+In the case where the degree of the curve is high we end up with very few shape effects, which makes the movement monotomous.
+We also want to have local control the trajectory points.
+This is not possible with this kind of model.
+The oscillations that these polynomials can cause unstability.
 A closed spline model avoids all these problems!

 ## Algorithm

 Concerning the splines part, we used the B-splines algorithm.
 This subdivision method is divided into 2 steps:
 - Duplicate the control points
-- Take n times (n the degree) the middle of two consecutive points in the polynomial of control polynomial.
+- Take n times (n the degree) the middle of two consecutive points in the control polynomial.

 This algorithm allows us to obtain the set of points which constitutes the closing curve.
 Concerning the quaternion part, we used a method provided by Unity "LookRotation".
-This method allows to obtain the rotation vector reherched so that the camera is oriented towards the subject by providing a relative position and the up vector.
-The relative position is equal to the camera position minus the subject position.
+This method allows to obtain the rotation vector.
 Using these two algorithms, we obtain the desired result.